Priya-Ranjan-Kr/Carlson-Store-Sales-Report/README.md

 **Carlson Sales Report**

-###Summary of Financial Transactions (Jan-Dec)
-###Total Amount: The total amount of transactions varies from month to month, ranging from a high of $1,928,066 in March to a low of $1,615,356 in November.
+**Summary of Financial Transactions (Jan-Dec)** **Total Amount**: The total amount of transactions varies from month to month, ranging from a high of $1,928,066 in March to a low of $1,615,356 in November.
 **Order Count**: The number of orders also fluctuates, with a peak of 2,819 orders in March and a low of 2,383 orders in November.
 **Monthly Trends**:
 **Consistent Patterns**: Generally, there seems to be consistency in the pattern of transactions throughout the year, with slight fluctuations.